ClickHouse/ClickHouse/website/blog/en/2019/clickhouse-meetup-in-limassol-on-may-7-2019.md

 ![Intro](https://blog-images.clickhouse.tech/en/2019/clickhouse-meetup-in-limassol-on-may-7-2019/1.jpg)

 [Kirill Shvakov](https://github.com/kshvakov) has played the key role in making this event possible by reaching out to the ClickHouse Community at Cyprus, finding the great venue, and other speakers.
-Most of the worldwide ClickHouse Meetups happen thanks to active community members like Kirill, if you want to help us organize ClickHouse Meetup in your area, please reach the Yandex ClickHouse team via [this form](https://clickhouse.tech/#meet) or any other convenient way.
+Most of the worldwide ClickHouse Meetups happen thanks to active community members like Kirill, if you want to help us organize ClickHouse Meetup in your area, please reach the ClickHouse team via [this form](https://clickhouse.tech/#meet) or any other convenient way.

 ![Kirill Shvakov](https://blog-images.clickhouse.tech/en/2019/clickhouse-meetup-in-limassol-on-may-7-2019/2.jpg)